 Project Priority Lead agency Comment Next Steps Covid-19 response High n/a In March 2020, NZBA announced that its retail members had offered to defer repayments on residential mortgages for up to six months for customers financially affected by Covid-19.
 This meant that affected customers did not have to make principal and interest payments on their loans.
 Banks also offered affected customers the option to go interest only, or to extend the term of their loan.
 Their credit rating was not affected by the deferral, provided they were not in arrears before the pandemic.
 This scheme was in addition to what banks are doing individually to assist affected customers.
-In 2021 and 2022, NZBA will continue to work with key stakeholders to support New Zealanders financially affected by Covid-19.
+In 2022, NZBA will continue to work with key stakeholders to support New Zealanders financially affected by Covid-19.
 NZBA is also working with government on its various Covid-related initiatives as they impact the banking In August 2020, NZBA worked with MBIE and RBNZ on an extension to the scheme, meaning that some customers were eligible for a new loan deferral for up to six months or an extension to their existing loan deferral (up to 31 March 2021).
 NZBA's media release is

-Project Priority Lead agency Comment Next Steps On 30 April 2019 MBIE published the options paper: Conduct of Financial Institutions.
+Project Priority Lead agency Comment Next Steps On 30 April 2019 MBIE published the options paper: Conduct of Financial Institutions .
 The paper proposed a range of options to ensure that conduct and culture in the financial services sector is delivering good outcomes for all customers.
-NZBA's submission on the options paper is here.
+NZBA's submission on the options paper is here .
+Bill to be passed and regulations finalised during 2022, with all obligations in the Bill and regulations in force by the end of 2024.
 In September 2019 Minister Faafoi announced a new regime to regulate the conduct of financial institutions.
 The measures the Government is introducing include: A new conduct licensing system for banks, insurers and non-bank deposit takers such as credit unions.
 A new regime requiring these entities to meet high standards of customer treatment.
-A ban on incentives which are based on meeting sales targets. stages, in particular around the treatment of intermediaries.
-MBIE expects the Bill to be passed and regulations finalised by the first half of 2202, with all obligations in the Bill and regulations in force by the end of 2024.
-In December 2019 the Financial Markets (Conduct of Institutions) Amendment Bill (CoFI) was introduced into Parliament.
+A ban on incentives which are based on meeting sales targets.
+In December 2019 the Financial Markets (Conduct of Institutions) Amendment Bill ( CoFI ) was introduced into Parliament.
 The Bill had its first reading in February 2020 and was referred to the Finance and Expenditure Committee.
 In June 2020, NZBA appeared in front of the Finance and Expenditure Committee in support of its submission .
 In August 2020, the Finance and Expenditure Committee published its report on the Bill.
 The Committee recommended that the Bill be passed with amendments, many of which NZBA advocated for, including: Providing for a maximum transition period of three years rather than two.
 Providing for a statutory review of the regime to ensure that it does not create issues in its interaction with other regulatory regimes.